If you are thinking of building a new home, congratulations!

 - Does this particular town require anything unusual that could delay the home’s construction timeline?

-- Are there features of your home or building plans that might cause a red flag to the permit office?
+- Are there features of your home or building plans that might be a red flag to the permit office?

-- Is your building lot zoned to build a home, or is additional zoning and time required for approval to build?
+- Is your building lot zoned for homes, or is additional zoning and time required for approval to build?

 While no contractor can guarantee a town’s response to a building or zoning permit application, a knowledgeable contractor should provide a good idea of the general costs and timeline.